Frequently Asked Questions

 What can I expect at the PD?
 How long are the days?

-The Virginia Declaration of Learning summer professional development program is structured to provide a mix of activities including lectures, classroom activities, and site visits.
+The Virginia Declaration of Learning summer professional development program is structured to provide a mix of activities including lectures, classroom activities, and virtual site visits.
 Participants will be expected to attend all sessions Monday through Friday (approximately 9 am to 5 pm).
-Exact timing, sessions, speakers, and tours will not be set until spring 2020.
+Exact timing, sessions, speakers, and tours will not be set until spring 2021.

 Has this program been done before?